Quantum gradient descent for linear systems and least squares: The Quantum Gradient Descent algorithm

-for an affine operator $L$, a linear, contracting operator $S$, and a random initial vector $r_0$ with $\norm{r_0}=1$.
+for an affine operator $L$, a linear, contracting operator $S$, and an arbitrary initial vector $r_0$ with $\norm{r_0}=1$.
 This is the case, for example, for solving linear systems or least squares.

-First we define the notion of an approximate quantum step of the quantum iterative method.
-Let us denote by $\tau$ the number of steps of the classical iterative algorithm, and let $\tau +1= 2^\ell$ (if not just increase $\tau$ to the next power of 2).
+First, we define the notion of an approximate quantum step of the quantum iterative method.
+Let us denote by $\tau$ the number of steps of the classical iterative algorithm, and let $\tau +1= 2^\ell$ (if not just increase one can $\tau$ to the next power of 2).
+A contracting linear operator $L$ is an operator such that $\norm{Lx} \leq \norm{x}$ for all $x$.